udda/multiload-ng/README.md

 Lowering update interval means more redraws per second.
 CPU usage might become noticeable on older systems.

 Command line of parametric graph is called **synchronously** every time the graph is redrawn.
-This means that plugins hangs waiting for the command line to terminate and return numbers.
+This means that plugins hangs waiting for the command to terminate and return numbers.

 You should try to raise update interval, and try to use lightweight programs for parametric command line.

 ### Memory usage is not the same reported by task manager
 There is some disagreement on how to count some components of kernel memory.
-Some task managers count them as *used* memory, while standard programs like `free` report them as *shared*.
+Some resource monitors (like `htop` and some graphical task managers) count them as *used* memory, while other programs like `top` and `free` report them as *cached*.

-Multiload-ng follows the latter approach, doing its best to align reported values to those of standard tools.
-Task managers could (and sometimes do) count memory usage in a different way.

-You can read more of this on [issue #21](https://github.com/udda/multiload-ng/issues/21).
+Multiload-ng now allows to choose *where* to count that memory component, in order to align memory usage value with what your favorite resource monitor reports.
+You can find the switch in *Advanced Preferences* window of *Memory* graph.

 ## FAQ